 So, in very simplified terms, the maths works out at around £820 (6 x 2.5 x 365 x .15).
 Some children will use fewer nappies in this period, some will use many more.
-The cost of a cloth nappy system varies hugely, for reasons indicated above.
-As a very rough rule of thumb, you can be talking any where between £150 for a set of Terries and decent pants or £450 plus for sized all in ones.
-Annual laundering costs might range from almost nothing (if washing 3 times a week at 60, with no prewash and no tumble drying) to around £50.
+The cost of a cloth nappy system varies hugely, for the reasons indicated above.
+As a very rough rule of thumb, you can be talking anywhere between £150 for a set of terries and decent wraps, or £450 plus for a full collection of all in ones from a premium brand.
+Annual laundering costs might range from almost nothing (if washing 3 times a week at 60, with no tumble drying) to around £50.
 The Women’s Environmental Network and Real Nappy Association quote £33 per year as an average.

 From birth, as you can see, there can be large savings to be made.
 However, nappy changes are not spread evenly over a child’s early years.
 You will do far more in the early months (maybe up to 10 a day in the first few weeks), and far fewer as time goes on - I am tempted to say "especially if using disposables - once the cost starts to hit home"!

-For instance, if we assume those nappy changes are spread as follows: 8 a day until 8 months, then only 4 a day to 2.5 years, the total becomes "only" 4,600 nappies, costing nearly £700 using the figure above - but about £300 of it is in the first 8 months alone.
-Before you compare that with the costs of cloth nappies I have already given, bear in mind that these too would be lower if starting at 8 months or so, because a child would normally be straight into the large size wraps and nappies, which might halve the figures I have given.
+For instance, if we assume those nappy changes are spread as follows: 8 a day until 8 months, then only 4 a day to 2.5 years, the total becomes 'only' 4,600 nappies, costing nearly £700 using the figure above - but about £300 of it is in the first 8 months alone.
+Before you compare that with the costs of cloth nappies I have already given, bear in mind that these too would be lower if starting at 8 months or so, because a child may be straight into a large size nappy and wrap, which might halve the figures I have given.

-Having said all that, I do know of plenty of real nappy users who become "junkies", always having to try out the latest nappy when it comes on the market.
-Whilst there is nothing wrong with having a hobby (if you can call it that!), this kind of thing does tend to reduce the financial advantages of switching to real nappies!
+Having said all that, I do know of plenty of cloth nappy users who become avid print collectors, always having to try out the latest nappy when it comes on the market.
+Whilst there is nothing wrong with having a hobby (if you can call it that!), this kind of thing does tend to reduce the financial advantages of switching to cloth nappies!
 Get the right nappy in the first place, is my advice, and close your ears to the siren calls of anything else!

 Were you aware that real nappies are better for your child’s health than disposables?
 There are a number of reasons why this is so, some proved and some contentious theory (no prizes for guessing who disputes them!).

-Poo is not a particularly welcome topic in most modern households – we seem to feel the need to pretend it does not exist, by wrapping it up and sticking it in the bin as soon as possible.
-However, when you use real nappies, whether you use disposable or washable liners, you will tend to notice any changes in the consistency and colour of your child’s poo.
+Poo is not a particularly welcome topic in most modern households – we seem to pretend it does not exist, by wrapping it up and sticking it in the bin as soon as possible.
+However, when you use cloth nappies, whether you use disposable or washable liners, you will tend to notice any changes in the consistency and colour of your child’s poo.
 This is a Good Thing, as again it can give a good indication of the state of your child’s stomach.
-And Nature programmes women to deal with anything nasty emanating from their child without qualms, which is a useful thing.
+And nature programmes women to deal with anything nasty emanating from their child without qualms, which is a useful thing.

-I have a whole separate section on the subject of nappy rash, but it is worth mentioning here that university research has shown that the type of nappy used has no effect on the incidence of serious nappy rash, despite what the television advertisements say!
+I have a separate article on the subject of nappy rash, but it is worth mentioning here that university research has shown that the type of nappy used has no effect on the incidence of serious nappy rash, despite what the adverts say!

-Some real nappies, particularly the old-fashioned Terries, provide an additional form of protection when your toddler learns to walk.
+Some cloth nappies, particularly the traditional terries, provide an additional form of protection when your toddler learns to walk.
 Some paediatric specialists in the USA believe that the increase in hip dysplasia (hip dysplacia) and other spinal injuries is related to the lack of padding and support provided by disposables – which is getting worse and worse, as they get ever slimmer in design, and fuller in chemicals.
-Bear in mind that most toddlers will fall repeatedly on their bottom as they learn to walk, and the extra padding provided by real nappies can soften the blow considerably.
+Bear in mind that most toddlers will fall repeatedly on their bottom as they learn to walk, and the extra padding provided by cloth nappies can soften the blow considerably.